elixir-europe/infectious-diseases-toolkit/national-resources/sweden.md

 ## Disease surveillance initiatives

 Multiple initiatives have been established for disease surveillance in Sweden.
-Below we give examples of ongoing initiatives.
-These initiatives generally monitor a broad range of pathogens.
+Below we give examples of ongoing initiatives, which generally monitor a broad range of pathogens.

 ### Wastewater surveillance